-Mobberley Methodist Church - A Church Without Walls
+Mobberley Methodist Church - Welcome

 In1783 the Chapel (right) was built at Knolls Green for the Wesleyan Methodists.
 Henry Ridgeway conveyed the land to Samuel Jepson who is assumed to have built it.
 Two years later, John Wesley himself preached here.
 In 1791 Samuel and his son conveyed the land and the chapel to Margaret Hope whose family resided in Marthall.
 The congregation soon began to hold different views and the older members left to join the Baptists at Great Warford.
 The chapel appears to have declined and become vacant before in 1803 it was taken up by Independents whose services were led by students of the Reverend Robert Roby from the Manchester Academy.